leonh/django-crud-sundae/README.md

 ### Option 3: One-Command Demo Script

-Use our automated setup script that creates everything for you:
+Use a automated setup script that creates everything for you (read it before running!):

 ```bash
 # Download and run the demo script